-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) Function keys Execute frequently used system functions when pressed in combination with the fn key.
-(3) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, or the esc key.
-(4) # Windows logo key Displays the Windows Start screen or the Windows desktop.
-NOTE: Pressing the Windows logo key again will return you to the previous screen.
-(5) Windows applications key Displays options for a selected object.
-(6) Integrated numeric keypad When num lock has been enabled, it can be used like an external numeric keypad.
-(7) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+Com ponent Description (1) esc key Displays system information when pressed in combination with the fn key.
+(2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, the esc key, or the b key.
+(3) 4 Windows button Returns you to the Start screen from an open app or the Windows desktop.
+NOTE: Pressing the Windows button again will return you to the previous screen.
+(4) Function keys Execute frequently used system functions when pressed in combination with the fn key.
+(5) ≣ Windows applications key Displays options for a selected object.